Erenakhan/Find_The_Song/README.md

 ## Features

-- **Game Score Tracking**: Users can play a game where they guess the song's name based on the provided Spotify URL info.
-The application tracks and displays their game scores.
+- **Game Score Tracking**: Users can play a game where they guess the song's name based on the provided Spotify Api The application tracks and displays their game scores.

 - **Score Leaderboard**: There is a leaderboard that displays the top scores of all users, allowing friendly competition.